Fig. 9.1: Record 1.

 Fig. 9.12: The frequency dependent power function P(ω) for temperature data.

 The net result is that the random fluctuations in temperature seen over timescales of 100 years or more are up to six times greater in magnitude than most climate scientists probably think they will be.
 So the clear conclusions is this: most of what you see in the smoothed and averaged temperature data is noise not systemic change (i.e. warming).
-Except that most people tend to see what they want to see, and that doesn't just apply to epidemiologists peddling herd immunity.
+Except, unfortunately, most people tend to see what they want to see.